maelyg/ONTViSc-hands-on-training/README.md

 | MT010 | Miscanthus | MsiMV | ssRNA(+) | /work/hia_mt18005/raw_data/ONT_MinION_NZMPI/MT010_ONT.fastq.gz |
 | MT011 | Citrus | CTV, CVd-VI | ssRNA(+), sscRNA| /work/hia_mt18005/raw_data/ONT_MinION_NZMPI/MT011_ONT.fastq.gz |

-For these we recommend performing first a direct read homology search using megablast and the NCBI NT database and direct taxonomic read classification using Kraken2 and Kaiju.
+For these we recommend performing first a direct read homology search using:
+- megablast and the NCBI NT database
+- direct taxonomic read classification using Kraken2 (nucleotide-based) and Kaiju (protein-based).

 ```
+# This command will:
-# Check for presence of adapters
+# Check for the presence of adapters
-# Filter reads against reference host
+# Filter reads against the reference host
 # Perform a direct read homology search using megablast and the NCBI NT database.
 # Perform a direct taxonomic read classification using Kraken2 and Kaiju.